wayneIBM/vpc-on-classic/api-change-log.md

 This page contains information about {{site.data.keyword.vpc_full}} (VPC) [API](https://{DomainName}/apidocs/vpc-on-classic) improvements and fixes.
 It also contains guidance on the client code updates required to use a new date-based version.
 By design, new features with backward-incompatible changes apply only to version dates on and after the feature's release.
 Changes that apply to older versions of the API are designed to maintain compatibility with existing applications and code.

-If backward-incompatible changes require extensive client code changes in order to use an API version, this page links you to detailed migration instructions and examples about how to migrate client code.
-{:note}

 To minimize regressions from changes, we recommend the following best practices when you call the API:

 * Catch and log any `4xx` or `5xx` HTTP status codes, along with the included `trace` property